 Aphids are small pests that are part of the Aphididae family.
 Moderate, warm climates like humans are preferred by over 4,000 species.

-Even though Aphids are small in size, they are relativly easy to spot.
+Even though Aphids are small in size, they are relatively easy to spot.

 Aphids love to live on stems and the bottoms of tomato leaves when it comes to choosing an advantageous location to settle.

 Once you know the kind of bug you are combating, their pear-shaped bodies will provide you with a go-to identifier.
-Different species have varying colors, though green are the most common.
+Different species have varying colors, though green is the most common.

 Not very many species of aphids are extremely harmful, and they aren’t too hard to get rid of.